jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

    	... ...
 }
 ```
 * `platform_fns-> create_timer_fns`: creating `SP_Timer`.
-Allocates timer resources on the underlying platform and initializes its internals, setting ‘timer’ output variable.
+Allocates timer resources on the underlying platform and initializes its internals, setting 'timer' output variable.
 You can provide a dummy function if you don’t need this.

 * `platform_fns->destroy_timer_fns`: destroy `SP_Timer` and deallocates timer resources on the underlying platform.
-You can provide a dummy implementation if you don’t need this.
+You can provide a dummy implementation if you don't need this.

 * `platform_fns->destroy_platform`: clean up fields insides `SP_Platform` that were allocated by the plugin. platform itself should not be deleted here.